Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-from-dict.md

 # Extracting Helper Functions Pt.
 2

 ## Goals
+Our goals for this lesson are to:
+- Learn about class method syntax
+- Create a class method named `from_dict` in `book.py`
-Our goal for this lesson is to refactor the code for creating a `Book` model from the `create_book` route to a class method named `from_dict` in the model's class.
+- Refactor the code for creating a `Book` model in the `create_book` route to use `from_dict`

-To do this we will follow the same steps of planning, then executing our refactor, as outlined on the previous lesson.
+To do this we will follow the same steps of planning then executing a refactor, as outlined on the previous lesson.

 ## Branches